Study Abroad programme

 Our Study Abroad International Learning (SAIL) team is here to answer your questions and offer guidance whenever you need it.
 You can get in touch by:

-- Visiting their office on the ground floor of Yorkon Building on the Kingston Hill campus (see the Kingston Hill campus plan)
+- Visiting their office on the first floor of Yorkon Building on the Kingston Hill campus (see the Kingston Hill campus plan)

 - Emailing [email protected]